 - Based on our current direction, will we emerge in a position of strength?

 - What’s our image in the marketplace and do we want to make changes?

 - How are we positioned relative to our competitors?

-- Are we benefiting from the learning opportunities presented in the pandemic?
+- Are we learning through the pandemic?